 - Launch the installer.

-- Confirm the installation.
+- Confirm the install options.

-- Adjust default settings.
+- Adjust the default settings for installation.

 - Complete the installation.